Table of Contents

 Several other factors also influence the release of oxytocin, such as the sound of baby crying, fondling the baby by the mother and other psychogenic factors.
 Therefore, undisturbed puerperium is essential for successful nursing.

 The sucking reflex is a primitive instinct present in all newborn mammals.
 It is linked to the rooting reflex and allows the baby to suckle anything that comes into contact with the roof of the mouth.
+At four months the involuntary response changes into a voluntary conscious action.
+The infant may suckle anything that touches his/her mouth but that is not an indication for hunger but a response.
 It comprises of two components:

 - Expression: when the nipple is placed between the child’s lip and palate, he will move the tongue to press the nipple.

 - Milking: the child will move his tongue away from the nipple towards the areola, to be able to swallow the milk expressed.